haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/features/test_suite.md

 </variation>
 {% endhighlight %}

-For example, you have a data set with the following variation:
+例如， you have a data set with the following variation:

 {% highlight xml %}
 <variation name="CreateSimpleProductEntityTestVariation3" summary="Create product with special price and custom options(fixed price)">